Homelessness Response Plan

 How does one get housing at the stay safe village

-Junya asked 11 months ago
+Junya asked over 1 year ago

 Thank you for your email.
 One could apply for a spot in one of our Safe Stay Communities by calling Outsiders Inn at 360.695.9677 or by emailing Living Hope Church at hopevillage@livinghopechurch.com